cloudflare/workers-docs/content/about/limits.md

 ### Burst Rate Limit

-Accounts using the Workers free plan are subject to a burst rate limit of 1000 requests per 10 minutes.
+Accounts using the Workers free plan are subject to a burst rate limit of 1000 requests per minute.
 Users visiting a rate limited site will receive a Cloudflare 1015 error page.
 However if you are calling your script programmatically, you can detect the rate limit page and handle it yourself by looking for HTTP status code 429.

 ### Daily Request Limit